OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/ColoradoHydroBaseRest/ColoradoHydroBaseRest.md

 LocType:Location.DataSource.DataType.Interval~DataStoreName
 ```

-The standard time series identifier format for ColoradoHydroBaseRest time series is of the form:
+The standard time series identifier format for ColoradoHydroBaseRest time series is of the following form,
+where `HydroBaseWeb` is the default datastore name for HydroBase web services:

 ```
-Location.DataSource.DataType.Interval~ColoradoHydroBaseRest
-LocType:Location.DataSource.DataType.Interval~ColoradoHydroBaseRest
+Location.DataSource.DataType.Interval~HydroBaseWeb
+LocType:Location.DataSource.DataType.Interval~HydroBaseWeb
 ```

 The meaning of the parts is as follows: